Freedom Hill Horse Rescue's

 Michelle is also a Horse Angel Network Sponsor for Mickey Blue who she one day hopes to adopt as her own!
 We are so grateful to have Michelle in our lives and on our team!

-Eric is our Barn Manager at our Chaneyville Barn.
+Eric is the Barn Manager at our Lord Baltimore Barn, as well as, our Facilities Assistant.
 Eric has been with the rescue for several years, and has been a huge help to us.
 Eric's dedication, work ethics, kind-hearted personality and eagerness to lend a helping hand in any way that he can makes him a tremendous asset to the FHHR team and family!
 Eric participates in weekly feed shifts and attends as many of our events as he can along with his loving family.
 Eric assists us in any way that he can, and he goes above and beyond to ensure that the horses are getting the best quality care and the barns are in tip top shape.
 We are so lucky to have Eric with us, and we can not thank him enough for all he does for FHHR and the horses in our care.
 He is a great example to his children by giving back to the community and striving to make a difference in the lives of horses in need!